kowaltek/tech-blog/content/posts/dva-c02.md

 The access token? from IdP can be traded for temporary AWS credentials.
 The temporary credentials map to a role in IAM.

+## SDK credentials for on-prem servers

+Generally, when you want to give access to the SDK you never want to be manually placing the access key and secret onto your server.
+However, when you are not using AWS you'll need to store the access key and secret in a configuration file, in environment variables or in the ~/.aws/credentials file.

 # AWS CloudWatch

 CloudWatch can monitor many AWS services.